Vet Costs for Cats: Are You Prepared for $3,500 in Vet Bills?

 “I’ve known labs that are a year-and-a-half old and they’ve had two surgeries already to get stuff out of their GI tract.”

 While some animals are more likely to need emergency vet services than others, it’s still a good idea to save up money, even if your pet is healthy.
 “You could have a perfectly healthy animal like Beeker, whom I had just seen a month ago, and then all of a sudden she just comes down with a fever and we don’t know where it’s coming from.
 Sometimes it’s just random,” says Dr. Garbino.

 Even in the absence of major emergencies, you still need to take your pet in once in a while.
 For these expenses, Dr. Garbino recommends planning on spending $150 to $300 a year.

-It could even be more, depending on where you live and whether your pet needs flea, tick, and heartworm prevention, or whether you simply have an older animal who needs more routine bloodwork done each year.
+The vet bill could cost even more, depending on where you live and whether your pet needs flea, tick, and heartworm prevention, or whether you simply have an older animal who needs more routine bloodwork done each year.

 Why Spend So Much Money on Pets?

 Spending $5,000 or more on pets is a lot of money, especially when there are a lot of other claims vying for my money (paying off debt or replacing my savings for my next car, for example).
 So why bother with pets in the first place?

 According to the CDC, pet ownership has a lot of health benefits.
 Pets help people feel less lonely, improve cardiovascular function, and may even give you a reason to get out and exercise more.